 And sing Yankee doodle dandy.”

 A self-taught painter, Custis’ artist bent often lent itself to heroic scenes of George Washington on the battlefield.
 What Custis lacked in artistic ability, he more than made up for in enthusiasm for his subject.
 Custis delivered civics and history lessons to fellow citizens through his depictions of George Washington’s bravery on the battlefield.
-He hung his paintings of the battles at Trenton, Princeton, and Yorktown in Arlington House, where they can still be seen today.
-His massive painting depicting the Battle of Monmouth briefly hung in the U.S. Capitol before being returned to Custis and is currently on display at Arlington House.
+He hung his paintings of the battles at Trenton, Princeton, and Yorktown in Arlington House, where they can still be seen today, along with his massive painting depicting the Battle of Monmouth which briefly hung in the U.S. Capitol before being returned to Custis.

 Park footer